-Professor Berger’s research efforts are focused on regulatory, legal and business issues that impact biologics, medical devices, and pharmaceuticals on a global scale.
+Professor Berger’s research efforts focus on regulatory, legal, and business issues that impact biologics, medical devices, and pharmaceuticals globally.
 Professor Berger is also a member of several professional organizations such as the American Bar Association and Drug Information Association.
-He earned his Juris Doctor (JD) from Temple University, MBA in management from Rutgers University, and his bachelor’s degree from the City College of New York.
+He earned his JD degree from Temple University, his MBA in management from Rutgers University, and his bachelor’s degree from the City College of New York.

 University of Southern California

 The University of Southern California is the oldest private research university in California.
-Located in Los Angeles, the school is a large driver of the county and state’s economy contributing $8 billion annually on economic activity in the region.
-What’s more, the school received more than $764 million in sponsored research in the 2016-17 fiscal year.
+Located in Los Angeles, the school is a large driver of the county and state’s economy contributing $8 billion annually to economic activity in the region.
 USC counts many notable alumni and faculty in business, politics, athletics, and medicine, including several Nobel laureates.

 Eunjoo Pacifici, PhD, PharmD – University of Southern California

-Dr. Eunjoo Pacifici teaches classes on regulatory and quality sciences at the USC School of Pharmacy and heads the International Center for Regulatory Science.
-She teaches courses on medical product regulation, international approaches to medical product regulation, the globalization of the biomedical industry, and writing regulatory submissions.
+Dr. Eunjoo Pacifici is the chair & associate professor of the Department of Regulatory and Quality Sciences at the USC School of Pharmacy.
+She teaches or has taught courses on medical product regulation, international approaches to medical product regulation, the globalization of the biomedical industry, and writing regulatory submissions.

-Her research efforts are focused on topics that include clinical research and drug regulations, international approaches to product development, research and development in emerging markets, and novel approaches to clinical trial design and implementation.
+Her research efforts focus on clinical research and drug regulations, international approaches to product development, research and development in emerging markets, and novel approaches to clinical trial design and implementation.
 Dr. Pacifici’s work has been widely published in top journals such as the Journal of Neurochemistry and the Journal of Free Radical Biology and Medicine.